plantybot/pitch/README.md

 5. name (e.g. user asks  plantybot for its name "what's your name?")
 6. location (e.g. user asks plantybot "Where do you live?")

-Please create pull requests and add more intents based on what you think the bot needs
 ```

 There are many web services which serve as the bots AI engine.
 For example https://wit.ai is facebooks Chatbot AI engine, that is free even for commercial use.
-Other options are Lex (Amazons), IBM Watson, LUIS (microsofts).
+Other options are API.AI (Googles'), Lex (Amazons), IBM Watson, LUIS (microsofts).

-My suggestion is to either go for Wit or Lex, as they are both showcasing awesome results.
+We are going with API.Ai for its scalability and intutive interface.

 ### In depth Information for Techies